 He had also shaped himself into a set of robotic spider legs.
 Living in exile, cast from his Master Sidious’ gaze, Maul descended completely into madness.

 When he finally tracks down Kenobi in the desert of Tatooine, Kenobi doesn’t want to fight Maul at first.
 Kenobi only ignites his saber once Maul threatens to hurt Luke.
-The start of the battle is really cool, as the two just stare at each other for a while.
+The start of the battle is cool, as the two just stare at each other for a while.
 Then Maul charges.

 The clash between them lasts exactly three strokes and four seconds.
 Obi-Wan proves that good tactics are what win any lightsaber duel, as he uses the same moves Qui Gon did to take out Maul and kill him with a swing that slices through Maul’s hilt chest.